As a true collaboration, SEPnet is built on the strengths of each of our partners. Find out more about each of them below.

 At the School of Physics, Astronomy and Mathematics at the University of Hertfordshire we pride ourselves on creating exceptional opportunities for our students.
 Students have access to some of the best teaching facilities in the UK, learn in small classes taught by practising scientists and mathematicians, and explore for research and professional development in our laboratories or on outside placements.

 The School of Physical Sciences is an energetic department achieving national and international excellence in teaching and research, across four disciplines: Applied Optics, Astrophysics & Planetary Science, Forensic Imaging and Functional Materials.
 Friendly and supportive, they’re compact enough to know and work alongside their students to provide a rich experience.

-The Department of Physical Sciences (DPS) is a lively and innovative department of around 150 staff and students drawn from across the globe.
+The School of Physical Sciences (SPS) is a lively and innovative department of around 150 staff and students drawn from across the globe.
 We have grown from the merger of the former Department of Physics and Astronomy with the Planetary and Space Sciences Research Institute and the Planetary Surfaces Group from Earth Sciences.

 Combining internationally excellent research with a broad range of degree programmes, Queen Mary is central London’s only campus-based university, with an enviable city location, and research strengths in Particle Physics, Astrophysics, Condensed Matter and String Theory.

 With an outstanding international reputation for research within Condensed Matter, Quantum Devices, Nanotechnology, and Particle, Accelerator and Theoretical Physics, Royal Holloway’s well-maintained department has a friendly atmosphere and an excellent staff to student ratio.
 Based on a beautiful parkland campus to the west of London, they also enjoy easy access to the capital and rest of the world.